In the mood for something different on those fresh salads? Try this tangy and sweet raspberry vinaigrette gluten-free salad dressing.

 - Vitamin E: 0.3 mg

 Stored in a covered container in the refrigerator, leftover Raspberry Salad Dressing will keep for up to 3 days.
-This is a great salad dressing container.
+I have a great salad dressing container recommendation below.

 Recipe from The Cancer Survivors Guide by Dr. Neal Barnard.